W-ptra/PocketWise/README.md

 - [Machine Leaning doc](ML/README.md)

 ## Docker Compose
-The entire applications also can be started up using ``docker compose`` by running following script
+The entire applications also can be started up using ``docker compose`` by running following script. ``Warning this might take alot of time which depend on your internet speed``.
 ```bash
 docker-compose up -d --build
 ```